Know-Nepal/.github/README.md

 There are lots and lots of sources of data and information about Nepal, but they mostly are outdated or not so accurate or have some other problem.

-This is why we decided to work on fixing this issue and started a Github organization "Know Nepal".
+This is why we decided to work on fixing this issue and started a Github organization "**Know Nepal**".

 <h2 align="center">Our Mission</h2>
 Our plan is to make general data and information available in sharable file format (JSON and/or CSV).
 With time, we are even planning to create websites and APIs so that we can have a single source of truth for anything related to Nepal.